Effective powers of $\omega$ over $\Delta_2$ cohesive sets and infinite $\Pi_1$ sets without $\Delta_2$ cohesive subsets: Computability, cohesive products and powers, and computable linear orders

 Let $\mc{L} = (L; \prec_\mc{L})$ be a linear order, and let $a, b \in L$.
 Let $\min_{\prec_\mc{L}} \{a, b\}$ and $\max_{\prec_\mc{L}} \{a, b\}$ denote the minimum and maximum of $a$ and $b$ with respect to $\prec_\mc{L}$; let $(a,b)_\mc{L} = \{x \in L : a \prec_\mc{L} x \prec_\mc{L} b\}$ and $[a,b]_\mc{L} = \{x \in L : a \preceq_\mc{L} x \preceq_\mc{L} b\}$ denote the open and closed intervals defined by $a$ and $b$; and let $|(a,b)_\mc{L}|$ and $|[a,b]_\mc{L}|$ denote the cardinalities of the respective intervals.
 It is convenient to allow $b \prec_\mc{L} a$ in the interval notation, in which case $(a,b)_\mc{L} = [a,b]_\mc{L} = \emptyset$.
 Let $a \pprec_\mc{L} b$ denote that the interval $(a,b)_\mc{L}$ is infinite.

-Let $\omega$ denote the order-type of the natural numbers $(\Nb; <)$, let $\zeta$ denote the order-type of the integers $(\Zb; <)$, and let $\eta$ denote the order-type of the rationals $(\Qb; <)$, all with their usual orders.
+Recall that $\omega$ denotes the order-type of the natural numbers $(\Nb; <)$, that $\zeta$ denotes the order-type of the integers $(\Zb; <)$, and that $\eta$ denotes the order-type of the rationals $(\Qb; <)$, all with their usual orders.
 We refer to $(\Nb; <)$, $(\Zb; <)$, and $(\Qb; <)$ as the \emph{usual presentations} of $\omega$, $\zeta$, and $\eta$.
 For each $n \geq 1$, let $\bm{n}$ denote the order-type of the finite linear order $(\{0, 1, \dots, n-1\}; <)$.
 For any order-type $\alpha$, a computable linear order of type $\alpha$ is called a \emph{computable copy} of $\alpha$.
 A computable copy of $\omega$ is not necessarily isomorphic to the usual presentation of $\omega$ via a computable isomorphism.
 Every countable dense linear order without endpoints has order-type $\eta$, and every computable copy of $\eta$ is computably isomorphic to the usual presentation of $\eta$ (see~\cite{RosBook}*{Theorem~2.8 and Exercise~16.4}).

 Let $\mc{L}_0 + \mc{L}_1$ and $\mc{L}_0\mc{L}_1$ denote the usual sum and product of linear orders $\mc{L}_0$ and $\mc{L}_1$.
 Let $\mc{L}^*$ denote the reverse of the linear order $\mc{L}$.
 Furthermore, recall the \emph{generalized sum} of a sequence $(\mc{M}_\ell : \ell \in |\mc{L}|)$ of linear orders indexed by the elements of a linear order $\mc{L}$.